All of our posts are also available anytime via the InterLinked BBS (bulletin board system)

 Of course, General Mills is pretending that it hasn't actually killed off Box Tops… they're just "going digital", but they're no longer Box Tops, theoretically or practically.

 For over 20 years, Box Tops for Education has given families an easy way to earn cash for their school, with products they already buy.
+Now you can simply scan your store receipt with the Box Tops mobile app to identify participating products and instantly a

 Web developers in the past year may have been caught off-guard by the effects of Google's new stance on SameSite cookies, or rather, cookies without an explicit SameSite attribute.
 Or, perhaps a website you use regularly has been acting erratically of late.
 For those unfamiliar, Google has a good introductory overview of what SameSite cookies are all about, but we'll rehash the basics here.

 Cookies, of course, are key-value pairs stored by the client, which are sent as part of the request headers when requesting a webpage.
 Originally, cookies were used to allow shoppers in the 1990s to save items to their shopping cart.
-This is rarely done anymore - instead, the server keeps tr… — Read full post
+This is rarely done anymore - instead, the server keeps tr — Read full post

-10 min read | 2790 words | 507 views | 0 comments
+10 min read | 2790 words | 1079 views | 0 comments

 While some audiophiles might swear by vinyl, most music consumption today is digital.
 As awesome as records and as convenient as cassettes are, digital music can be consumed infinitely and endlessly without degrading, and it can be organized and consumed in ways that analog music simply can't be.
 Although PCM-encoded "CD quality" WAV is the gold standard, MP3s are also popular thanks to the proliferation and convenience of MP3 players over the past two decades.
 Throw in yet other formats - WMA, AAC, M4A, and FLAC, to name a few, and it's easy to get confused.
 What format is best?
 Which formats sound the best?
 Which format is right for me?

 In the past, the question was often portrayed as either a tradeoff or as a Hobson's choice.
-The tradeoff was between quality and size - the bet… — Read full post
+The tradeoff was between quality and size - the bet — Read full post

-14 min read | 4065 words | 1140 views | 0 comments
+14 min read | 4065 words | 1365 views | 0 comments

 UPDATE: The number of affected area codes is 87, not 88.
 As this continues to be an evolving situation, refer to the Anti-Digit Dialing League's official website for the latest details.